Renewing your GSA Contract

 Why Wouldn't GSA Renew my Contract?

 If you are a good contractor under the GSA schedule program, then you should not fear this renewal process.
 But then again, you should not take it for granted.
 GSA is tougher than ever with renewals.

 Some of the more common reasons for GSA not renewing a GSA contract include:

 - Lack of GSA sales - GSA will probably not renew if your contract has not generated an average of $25,000 per year.

 - Low sales on a competitive GSA schedule - Even if you generate sales, you could have your contract canceled if there are many other contractors generating greater sales.

 - Audit or CAV Report Card Deficiencies - If you have had bad reports and not remedied the problems in a timely manner, GSA may not renew.

 - Agency complaints - If doing business with your firm has become difficult and the CO has received complaints, GSA may not exercise the renewal.

-- Changes in your Commercial Sales Practices (CSP) - If your CSP have changed dramatically, it may affect how GSA views the contract, so presenting this information appropriately is essential.
+- Changes to your Commercial Sales Practices (CSP) - If your CSP have changed dramatically, it may affect how GSA views your contract.
+Presenting CSP information carefully is essential.

-These are but a few of the more common problems that prevent contracts from being renewed.
+These are just a few of the common problems that prevent contracts from being renewed.